quilicicf/markdown-formatter/README.md

 <!-- TOC START min:2 max:4 -->

 > Anything between those two HTML comments will be replaced by the auto-generated ToC.
+> The TOC parameters are optional, see default values in the table below

 <!-- TOC END -->
 ```